open-telemetry/oteps/text/entities/0256-entities-data-model.md

 Entity represents an object of interest associated with produced telemetry: traces, metrics or logs.

-For example telemetry produced using OpenTelemetry SDK is normally associated with a Service entity.
+For example, telemetry produced using OpenTelemetry SDK is normally associated with a Service entity.
 Similarly, OpenTelemetry defines system metrics for a host.
 The Host is the entity we want to associate metrics with in this case.

 Entities may be also associated with produced telemetry indirectly.
-For example a Service that produces telemetry is also related with a process in which the Service runs, so we say that the Service entity is related to the Process entity.
+For example a service that produces telemetry is also related with a process in which the service runs, so we say that the Service entity is related to the Process entity.
 The process normally also runs on a host, so we say that the Process entity is related to the Host entity.